Attention: You need JavaScript enabled to use this site.

 Additional Information

-If you change your mind after you’ve opened your account, don’t worry.
-If you tell us within 14 calendar days, we’ll give you your money back with interest straightaway.
+Don’t worry if you change your mind after you’ve opened your account.
+If you tell us within 14 calendar days, we’ll give you your money back with interest straight away.

-You should also read the Specific Terms and Conditions and the General Terms and Conditions which relate to this account.
+• Please read the Specific Terms and Conditions for this account and our General Terms and Conditions.

 Did you know?